webplatform/docs-wpd/Style_Guide/Gotchas/index.md

 [working on it]

-=Unclosed brakets=
+=Unclosed brackets=

 When you include either curly or straight brackets in your article, the wiki will choke if you don't pair a left bracket with a matching right bracket.
 The form will stop rendering and you'll see an error message like this:

 [[File:open_bracket.png]]

 If the text incudes a single bracket that should not be paired, as when the text describes a bracket character as part of a code example, use an HTML entity instead of the keyboard character.
-See [[Escaping_characters]] for more information.
+See [[#Escaping characters]] for more information.

 =Spaces in template calls=